 The Council of Ministers, empowered by article 8.3 of the ACCP, has adopted two regulations mentioning IP rights.
-The first one is the Regulation of 30 July 2007 on the exemption of certain categories of technology transfer agreements from the prohibition of agreements restricting competition.
+The first is the Regulation of 17 April 2015 on the exemption of certain categories of technology transfer agreements from the prohibition of agreements restricting competition (binding until 30 April 2027).
 Under this regulation, a transfer of technology agreement means an agreement by which one business entity grants another a licence to use an intellectual property right or know-how for the production of goods.
-The second is Regulation of 13 December 2011 on the exemption of certain specialisation and research-development agreements from the prohibition of agreements restricting competition.
+The second is the Regulation of 13 December 2011 on the exemption of certain specialisation and research-development agreements from the prohibition of agreements restricting competition.
 This regulation provides certain provisions on the usage and transfer of intellectual property rights within the scope of specialisation and research-development agreements.